 Scale

-However, scale alone is not enough.
-The interaction between pattern and lighting determines whether the design feels balanced.
+Pattern scale should correspond to room size.
+Large-format patterns anchor bigger spaces; smaller repeats suit compact areas.
+That said, scale alone is not enough.
+The interaction between pattern and lighting ultimately determines whether the design feels balanced or fragmented.

 Repetition

-Cement tiles rely on repetition to create rhythm.
-Lighting can either enhance this rhythm or disrupt it.
-Even illumination maintains consistency, while uneven lighting can break the pattern visually.
+Cement tiles rely on repetition to build rhythm across a floor.
+Lighting can enhance that rhythm or disrupt it entirely.
+Even illumination maintains visual consistency, while uneven lighting breaks the pattern and creates an unsettled reading of the surface.

 How Cement Tiles Interact with Light

-This creates a surface that changes throughout the day.
+This also means the surface changes throughout the day.

 Natural Light

 In natural light, patterns appear softer and more integrated into the space.
-The contrast is reduced, allowing the surface to feel more subtle.
+Contrast is reduced, and the surface tends to feel quieter.
+North-facing rooms in particular, common in Nordic climates, flatten contrast even further, which can allow bolder patterns to sit comfortably.

 Artificial Light